rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 *Mining* is perhaps the most confusing metaphor within all of Bitcoin.
-It is perhaps better understood as transaction processing, allowing for *final international settlement*, in addition to ensuring that the supply schedule stays on its predetermined course.
+It can be better understood as transaction processing, allowing for *final international settlement* -- as well as issuance, ensuring that the supply schedule stays on its predetermined course.
-Unfortunately, there's no word to adequately describe all that, hence the circumlocutions necessary to describe what
+Unfortunately, there's no one word to adequately describe all of that, hence the circumlocutions necessary to describe what
  Bitcoin "mining" really is.